Summary

 Chronos (Amazon, 2024)

-Chronos offers multiple model sizes (Mini: 20M, Small: 46M, Base: 200M, Large: 710M parameters) and performs remarkably well in zero-shot evaluations.
+Chronos offers multiple model sizes (Mini: 20M, Small: 46M, Base: 200M, Large: 710M parameters) and performs well in zero-shot evaluations.
 For anomaly detection, the approach is forecast-based: Chronos generates probabilistic forecasts, and observations falling outside the prediction intervals are flagged as anomalous.

 import torch